AlexsLemonade/OpenScPCA-analysis/docs/communications-tools/tools-for-communication.md

 - Copyright violations
 - Other such administration related items

-If you are not sure where to direct your question, please ask in [Slack](https://cancer-data-science.slack.com/) or [Github Discussions](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions).
+If you are not sure where to direct your question, please ask in [Slack](https://cancer-data-science.slack.com/) or [GitHub Discussions](https://github.com/AlexsLemonade/OpenScPCA-analysis/discussions).
 If it is a private matter, you may [direct message](#direct-messages) one of the Data Lab members on Slack.